jayeye/jardino/README.md

 ## Contents

 [`libard`](libard) contains Arduino-style libraries.
-The `library.properties`
+The `library.properties` file may restrict the architecture for which the libary is good for.
+To install any of these libraries, make symlinks from your `~/Arduino/libraries` directory to each directory under `libard

-file may restrict the architecture for which the libary is good for.
+Unit tests, where present, usually expect  [googletest](https://github.com/google/googletest).

 [`arduino`](arduino) Generic Arduino sketches, should work on most variants.